Healthcare of Ontario Pension Plan Trust Fund Sells 21,292 Shares of First Industrial Realty Trust, Inc. (NYSE:FR)

-Healthcare of Ontario Pension Plan Trust Fund decreased its holdings in shares of First Industrial Realty Trust, Inc. (NYSE:FR) by 20.9% in the 2nd quarter, according to its most recent Form 13F filing with the SEC.
-The firm owned 80,785 shares of the real estate investment trust’s stock after selling 21,292 shares during the period.
-Healthcare of Ontario Pension Plan Trust Fund owned approximately 0.06% of First Industrial Realty Trust worth $4,219,000 as of its most recent SEC filing.
+Healthcare of Ontario Pension Plan Trust Fund cut its holdings in First Industrial Realty Trust, Inc. (NYSE:FR) by 20.9% during the 2nd quarter, according to its most recent 13F filing with the Securities and Exchange Commission.
+The institutional investor owned 80,785 shares of the real estate investment trust’s stock after selling 21,292 shares during the quarter.
+Healthcare of Ontario Pension Plan Trust Fund owned 0.06% of First Industrial Realty Trust worth $4,219,000 at the end of the most recent quarter.

-A number of other large investors have also bought and sold shares of FR.
-Blackstone Group Inc. bought a new stake in First Industrial Realty Trust during the first quarter valued at $276,961,000.
-Principal Financial Group Inc. raised its position in First Industrial Realty Trust by 50.5% during the second quarter.
-Principal Financial Group Inc. now owns 9,272,033 shares of the real estate investment trust’s stock valued at $484,278,000 after purchasing an additional 3,113,097 shares in the last quarter.
-Eaton Vance Management raised its position in First Industrial Realty Trust by 804.6% during the first quarter.
-Eaton Vance Management now owns 400,497 shares of the real estate investment trust’s stock valued at $18,338,000 after purchasing an additional 356,225 shares in the last quarter.
-Geode Capital Management LLC raised its position in First Industrial Realty Trust by 18.5% during the first quarter.
-Geode Capital Management LLC now owns 2,194,393 shares of the real estate investment trust’s stock valued at $100,481,000 after purchasing an additional 342,504 shares in the last quarter.
-Finally, Baillie Gifford & Co. raised its position in First Industrial Realty Trust by 27.9% during the second quarter.
-Baillie Gifford & Co. now owns 1,339,321 shares of the real estate investment trust’s stock valued at $69,952,000 after purchasing an additional 291,809 shares in the last quarter.
-97.37% of the stock is owned by institutional investors.
+A number of other hedge funds have also added to or reduced their stakes in the stock.
+Colony Group LLC boosted its holdings in First Industrial Realty Trust by 0.3% in the 1st quarter.
+Colony Group LLC now owns 79,675 shares of the real estate investment trust’s stock worth $3,648,000 after buying an additional 216 shares during the period.
+Mitsubishi UFJ Trust & Banking Corp boosted its holdings in First Industrial Realty Trust by 8.7% in the 2nd quarter.
+Mitsubishi UFJ Trust & Banking Corp now owns 2,818 shares of the real estate investment trust’s stock worth $147,000 after buying an additional 225 shares during the period.
+Profund Advisors LLC boosted its holdings in shares of First Industrial Realty Trust by 2.5% during the 1st quarter.
+Profund Advisors LLC now owns 9,680 shares of the real estate investment trust’s stock valued at $443,000 after purchasing an additional 236 shares during the last quarter.
+Assetmark Inc. boosted its holdings in shares of First Industrial Realty Trust by 4.2% during the 1st quarter.
+Assetmark Inc. now owns 5,999 shares of the real estate investment trust’s stock valued at $275,000 after purchasing an additional 242 shares during the last quarter.
+Finally, HighTower Advisors LLC boosted its holdings in shares of First Industrial Realty Trust by 5.5% during the 2nd quarter.
+HighTower Advisors LLC now owns 5,633 shares of the real estate investment trust’s stock valued at $292,000 after purchasing an additional 296 shares during the last quarter.
+97.37% of the stock is currently owned by institutional investors and hedge funds.

-The company also recently disclosed a quarterly dividend, which will be paid on Monday, October 18th.
-Shareholders of record on Thursday, September 30th will be given a dividend of $0.27 per share.
+The business also recently disclosed a quarterly dividend, which will be paid on Monday, October 18th.
+Stockholders of record on Thursday, September 30th will be paid a dividend of $0.27 per share.
 The ex-dividend date is Wednesday, September 29th.
-This represents a $1.08 annualized dividend and a yield of 2.01%.
-First Industrial Realty Trust’s payout ratio is 58.70%.
+This represents a $1.08 annualized dividend and a dividend yield of 2.01%.
+First Industrial Realty Trust’s payout ratio is currently 58.70%.

 First Industrial Realty Trust, Inc operates as a real estate investment trust.
 It engages in the ownership, management, acquisition, sale, development and redevelopment of industrial real estate.
 The firm product portfolio includes bulk warehouse, regional warehouse, R&D/flex, and light industrial properties.